 Three patterns account for most of the enforcement exposure small teams face.

-Unsubstantiated AI marketing claims.
-The most common is capability inflation: claiming accuracy, speed, or bias reduction that has never been independently measured.
-Small teams often copy language from larger AI vendors and then apply it to their own wrapper or fine-tune.
+Unsubstantiated AI marketing claims are the most common trigger.
+The pattern is capability inflation: claiming accuracy, speed, or bias reduction that has never been independently measured.
+Small teams often copy language from larger AI vendors and apply it to their own wrapper or fine-tune.
 That does not transfer the underlying substantiation.
 Your claim about your product requires your evidence.

-Undisclosed AI in customer service.
+Undisclosed AI in customer service is the second.
 Many small SaaS companies have replaced or partially replaced human customer service with AI chatbots without updating their terms of service, privacy policy, or in-product disclosure.
 If your chatbot can pass a basic Turing test, the FTC's position is that you still must disclose it is AI when the user would reasonably want to know.

-AI-generated reviews in marketing materials.
-This one is increasingly common and increasingly visible to the FTC.
+AI-generated reviews in marketing materials round out the list.
 If you used an AI tool to generate draft testimonials, even ones later reviewed by real customers, and those testimonials appear in your marketing without disclosure, you are in the enforcement zone.
-The FTC's fake review rule does not require malicious intent — it requires accuracy.
+The FTC's fake review rule does not require malicious intent, it requires accuracy.

 The Governance Response for Small Teams